 - Delivery of the placenta

 If you are pregnant and live in the Youngstown, Boardman, Salem, or Warren, OH area, schedule an appointment with Dr. Hill today!
+New prenatal patients receive a free designer diaper bag at 36 weeks pregnant!

 Endometrial ablation is the removal or destruction of the endometrium (lining of the uterus).
 This procedure does not require hospitalization and most women return to normal activities in a day or two.
 Ablation is an alternative to a hysterectomy for many women with heavy uterine bleeding who wish to avoid major surgery.
-After a successful endometrial ablation, most women have little or no menstrual bleeding.
-Patient selection and physician experience is essential to a good outcome.
+After successful endometrial ablation, most women have little or no menstrual bleeding.
+Patient selection and physician experience are essential to a good outcome.

 Endometrial ablation is traditionally done using a hysteroscope, and most women are able to go home within an hour after the procedure.
 There may be mild cramping—which can usually be relieved by ibuprofen—however, stronger medicine may be needed on occasion.
 It is normal to be tired for a few days.